$P=W$ via $\mathcal{H}_2$: Introduction

 Let $r>0$ and $d$ be relatively prime integers and let $C$ be a smooth projective algebraic curve over $\BC$.
-Let $M_{r,d}$ be the moduli space of stable Higgs bundles on $C$ of rank $r$ and degree $d$.
 Following Hitchin \cite{hitchin1987self} and Simpson \cite{simpson1990harmonic,simpson1992higgs}, \emph{Higgs bundles} are pairs $(\CE, \theta)$ such that $\CE$ is an algebraic vector bundle on $C$ and $\theta:\CE\to \CE\otimes \Omega$, where $\Omega$ denotes the line bundle of differential forms on $C$.
 A Higgs bundle is \emph{stable} if for all proper subbundles $\CE'\subset \CE$ of rank $r'$ and degree $d'$ satisfying $\theta(\CE')\subset \CE'\otimes\Omega$ we have the inequality

+Let $M_{r,d}$ be the moduli space of stable Higgs bundles on $C$ of rank $r$ and degree $d$, which is a (smooth) quasi-projective symplectic variety of dimension $2(g-1)r^2+2$.
 By the non-abelian Hodge correspondence (\cite{hitchin1987self, simpson1991nonabelian, simpson1992higgs}), the space $M_{r,d}$ is diffeomorphic to the moduli space $M_{r,d}^\Betti$ parameterizing certain twisted local systems on $C$.
 That latter space is an affine algebraic variety, but the complex structure is different from the one of $M_{r,d}$.
 By \cite{deligne1971theorie}, the cohomology with complex coefficients $H^*(M_{r,d}^\Betti)$ is equipped with a natural \emph{weight filtration}.
 It is natural to ask for a description of the weight filtration on $H^*(M_{r,d}) = H^*(M_{r,d}^\Betti)$ in terms of the algebraic geometry of the space $M_{r,d}$.